 If Business Email Compromise (BEC) doesn’t ring a bell, you might have heard of it under another name such as “man in the email attack”, “Bogus Invoice Scheme” and “CEO fraud/impersonation”.
-BEC happens when an attacker gains access to a corporate device or system (via phishing websites, hacking or malware) and impersonates the real owner of the account to get money from the victims.
+Business Email Compromise happens when an attacker gains access to a corporate device or system (via phishing websites, hacking, or malware) and impersonates the real owner of the account to get money from the victims.

-The goal of the attack is to deceive and defraud the organisation, its employees, partners or customers.
+The goal of the attack is to deceive and defraud the organization, its employees, partners, or customers.
 By sending emails from a known source or a spoofed domain, the content of the email seems “legit” to the receiver.

 Why should finance professionals pay attention to BECs

 Together with high-level executives, professionals working in finance departments are the most targeted by cybercriminals because they are the ones who handle budgets, have access to payroll and other general finance matters.

 Any business that makes regular payments can be a victim of a cyber attack like Business Email Compromise.
 Whether you work for a big enterprise, school, non-profit organization, or own a small family business, you might be under the radar of hackers as you’re reading this.

 The most common topics for business compromised emails